Zaachariaha Fielding

 Zaachariaha Rameth Fielding (born 1991/1992) is an Aboriginal Australian musician and artist.
 He is best known as vocalist in the duo Electric Fields, with keyboard player and producer Michael Ross.
+As a visual artist, he began painting in 2020 and his work was selected as a finalist for the Ramsay Art Prize in 2021.

 Early life and education

 Zaachariaha Fielding was born in 1991 or 1992, the son of artist Robert Fielding and Kaye Lowah and the oldest of nine children.
-After attending primary school in Quorn, South Australia, for a few years, the age of eight he moved with his family to Mimili, in the remote Aboriginal homelands known as the APY lands, in north-west South Australia.
+After attending primary school in Quorn, South Australia, for a few years, at the age of eight he moved with his family to Mimili, in the remote Aboriginal homelands known as the APY lands, in north-west South Australia.
 His paternal grandfather Bruce was removed from his family at age three and placed in the Colebrook Home in Quorn, South Australia, and never returned to Mimili, a child of the Stolen Generations.

 His first performance was at a school assembly aged seven or eight, when he sang Elvis Presley's "Blue Suede Shoes", and later said that he knew that he wanted to be a performer from a young age.
 He was strongly impressed by Whitney Houston growing up, and also watched many different bands which featured on the long-running TV music show Rage.

 After moving to Adelaide at the age of 13 or 14 for boarding school, he found the transition to a western society dominated by rules and clocks challenging, and still does sometimes.
 He graduated from Woodville High School, which he saw as "having to become an adult overnight – being thrown in at the deep end and having to learn how to survive in the western world".
 He studied Indigenous Australian music and started producing his own work at the Centre for Aboriginal Studies in Music at the University of Adelaide.